Pharmacovigilance & Social Media in 2020

 Despite the current guidance outlined above in GVP Module VI, additional specific guidance is required to provide clear guidance for MAHs on how to analyze social media for adverse reactions, signal detection and risk minimization activities.

-We can assist your company in managing this issue.
+We can assist your company in managing pharmacovigilance for your team.
 Get in touch with us by calling us on 00353 52 61 76706 or by completing your details below.